haitong-cantina/LLaSE-G1/README.md

 Our pretrained model is available on [Hugging Face](https://huggingface.co/ASLP-lab/LLaSE-G1).

+## Hints

+Our approach focuses on leveraging the LLM's comprehension capabilities to enable autonomous determination of task types, though this may exhibit instability in certain scenarios.
+A more stable and robust iteration will be released in the upcoming version.

 ## Citation

 If you find this work useful, please cite our paper: